Bilirubin (Amniotic Fluid)

 Does this test pose any risks?

 Amniocentesis is a safe procedure.
 But it carries a small risk of damage to the baby, miscarriage, bleeding, infection, or leaking of amniotic fluid.
-You should discuss these risks with your doctor.
+You should discuss these risks with your health care provider.
 You may feel a stinging sensation when the needle goes in.
 You may also feel some pressure or discomfort as the fluid is withdrawn.
 Afterward, you may have some mild cramping.
 Having amniocentesis may increase your risk of developing antibodies during a future pregnancy.
 To reduce this risk, your health care provider may give you an injection of a medication called Rho (D) immune globulin (RhoGAM).

 What might affect my test results?